 • Data Quality: Focuses on establishing and maintaining data accuracy, completeness, consistency, and reliability.
 It includes identifying the processes, tools, and automation required to identify inaccuracies, minimize errors, and direct corrections throughout the data lifecycle.

-• Data Stewardship: Data stewards will be responsible for establishing the rules and processes within the data governance framework.
+• Data Stewardship: Data stewardship will be responsible for establishing the rules and processes within the data governance framework.
 They also help address data issues, define data elements, ensure compliance, and establish and maintain data quality standards.

 • Data Security: This element influences most of the other elements of a data governance framework.
 It includes all the measures taken to protect data from unauthorized access, cyber-attacks, data breaches, and theft.